 GENERAL REQUIREMENTS AND RESTRICTION

 - Fences constructed on any lot, and specifically comer lots, will be subject to, and shall conform to the visibility range requirements contained in Section 5.4.3 Traffic Visibility Across Corners of this ordinance.
-An addition clear zone may be required by the Building Official.
+An addition clear zone may be required by the Building Director.

 - No fence, guy wire, brace or post shall be constructed upon or extend over property that the City has control over, owns or has an easement over or under, except upon: